Skip to main content

 Practical tips for good sleep

-• Make sure the bed is comfortable, keep the bedroom dark and cool at 17-20 degree Celsius.
+• Keep the bedroom dark and cool, at 17-20 degree Celsius.

 • Switch off electronic devices at least half an hour before bedtime.